aaron-santos/threebear/README.md

 Install and run Postgresql 9.3.

-Install Postgresql developerment packages.
+Install Postgresql developement and contrib packages.

-`sudo apt-get install postgresql-server-dev-9.3`
+`sudo apt-get install postgresql-server-dev-9.3 postgresql-contrib-9.3`

 You might need to configure a postgres user.